Biography of Margot Day & Kurtis Knight

 The Metamorph videos are also international efforts.
 “The Wave,” which feature esteemed Australian dancer Eileen Kramer and Day’s daughters Morgana Rose and Julifer Day, was filmed in California, Australia and Costa Rica, which breathed its own life into the project.
 The Metamorph video's are greatly enhanced by the brilliance of filmmaker Lazarina Todorova of Bulgaria.
 Fire Monkey Conceived by Day, Directed, Filmed and edited by Todorova.
 "The Wave" filmed by Todorova and Kellen Corkill, and Edited by Nyiko Benguien of Los Angeles, Directed and conceived by Day.

 ”Day was born in NYC and lived in Santa Barbara California, Taos New Mexico.
-Currently in Costa Rica and Vermont.
-Day released The Plague "Naraka"in 1986.
+Currently in Vermont and New York City.
+Day released The Plague "Naraka"in 1986 in NYC.
 Her Solo MDCD in 1998.
 Sacred! in 1999. mOss circle in 2011.
+Metamorph 2016 - present.

 “Both the flute and my voice are 3.5 octaves, so I switch back and forth between flute and voice, improvising melodies meshed with words and ideas,”